sovrynn/ecdo/0-FOUNDATION-THEORY/math/README.md

 These are filters that only allow signals with frequencies lower/higher (respectively) than a certain cutoff frequency to pass through while reducing the amplitudes of frequencies higher/lower than the cutoff frequency.
 Essentially, low-pass filters reduce the strength of the high-frequency "noise", while high-pass filters will show the strength of the high-frequency "noise".

-### Mapping to certain special dates

-If you want to find some correlation between a timeseries using Fourier Filters and a special collection of dates which are effectively a binary signal...

 ### Signal strength

 The Fourier Filter breaks down the original signal into a function which maps frequency to sinusoidal components.
 You can find stronger signals by simply filtering for signals that have a higher amplitude and contribute more to the original values.